I woke up in conversation with one of my good friends: Zaithwa Gwaza.

 The effect was not immediate collapse.
 It was a gradual loss of alignment.

-For future visionaries, the caution is precise.
+For future visionaries, there is caution.
 Vision can initiate transformation.
 It cannot sustain it on its own.

 Without these elements, even a well-defined development path risks narrowing over time, becoming increasingly dependent on the conditions that first made it possible.